-During the year, Thomas Marshall (Loxley) Ltd was liquidated.
-The company had an investment carrying value of $\pounds 3.0m$ (net of provision for impairment of $\pounds 3.6m$) on 1 January 2021.
-A loss on disposal of $\pounds 3.0m$ was recognised in the Company's income statement on liquidation.
+During the year, Vesuvius Minerals Ltd and Vesuvius Zyalons Holdings Ltd were liquidated.
+The companies had an investment carrying value of ± 13.1 m and ± 4.6 m (net of provision for impairment of ± 1.0 m) respectively at 1 January 2020.
+A loss of disposal of ± 17.7 m was recognised in the Company's income statement on liquidation.

-The Group carried out its investment impairment test as at 31 October 2021 (2020: 31 October 2020).
+The Group carried out its investment impairment test as at 31 October 2020.
 The recoverable amount of the investment exceeded its carrying value of all existing investments, therefore no impairment charges have been recognised, except as set out above.
-No further impairment indicators were identified up to 31 December 2021.
+No further impairment indicators were identified up to 31 December 2020.

 The cash flow predictions are based on financial budgets and strategic plans approved by the Board.
-These assume a level of revenue and profits which are based on both past performance and expectations for future market development and consider the cyclicality of the business in which the Group operates.
+These assume a level of revenue and profits which are based on both past performance and expectations for future market development and take into account the cyclicality of the business in which the Group operates.
 In assessing the cash flows of the parent's investment in its subsidiaries, the amounts payable by the parent to subsidiaries are also taken into account.
-Cash flows beyond the period of the strategic plans are extrapolated in perpetuity using a long-term growth rate of 2.5% (2020: 2.5%).
-The key assumptions and methodology in determining the value in use of the Group are disclosed in Note 17.2 to the Vesuvius plc 2021 Annual Report and Financial Statements.
-A sensitivity analysis was carried out using reasonably possible changes to the key assumptions set out in Note 17.2 of the Vesuvius plc 2021 Annual Report and Financial Statements.
+Cash flows beyond the period of the strategic plans are extrapolated in perpetuity using a long-term growth rate of 2.5% (2019: 2.5%).
+The key assumptions and methodology in determining the value in use of the Group are disclosed in Note 17.2 to the Vesuvius plc 2020 Annual Report and Financial Statements.
+A sensitivity analysis was carried out using reasonably possible changes to the key assumptions set out in Note 17.2 of the Vesuvius plc 2020 Annual Report and Financial Statements.
 No scenarios of impairment were identified.

 The subsidiaries, joint ventures and associates of Vesuvius Holdings Limited and the countries in which they are incorporated are set out below.
-At 31 December 2021, the ordinary share capital of those marked with was directly owned by Vesuvius Holdings Limited and the ordinary share capital of the remaining companies was owned by a subsidiary of the Company.
+At 31 December 2020, the ordinary share capital of those marked with was directly owned by Vesuvius Holdings Limited and the ordinary share capital of the remaining companies was owned by a subsidiary of the Company.
 As with Vesuvius Holdings Limited, all of the companies listed below have a 31 December year-end.